eveenendaal/github-actions/README.md

 # GitHub Actions Collection

-A collection of custom GitHub actions for automating Rust project versioning.
+A collection of custom GitHub actions for automating Rust project versioning and installing development tools.

 ## Available Actions